Coded Distributed Computing with Partial Recovery: Coded computation with partial recovery

 Following the initial encoding phase, the $i$th worker performs the computations $\widetilde{\mathbf{W}}_{i,1}\boldsymbol{\theta},\ldots,\widetilde{\mathbf{W}}_{i,r}\boldsymbol{\theta}$ in the given order and sends the result as soon as it is completed.
 We remark that, in the considered MMC scenario, the order of the assigned coded computations affects the completion time; therefore, we introduce the {\em computation assignment matrix} $\mathbf{C}$ to represent a coded computation strategy, i.e,

+where, $\mathbf{C}$ indicates the execution order of the assigned computation tasks to each worker.
+More specifically, submatrix $\mathbf{C}(j,i)$, $j \in [r]$, $i \in [K]$, denotes the $j$th computation task to be executed by the $i$th worker.

 When partial recovery is allowed, PS waits until $(1-q) \times 100$ percent of the entries of the result vector are successfully recovered.
-We call the parameter $q$ as the {\em tolerance}, which is a design parameter.\\ In the scope of this paper, our aim is to highlight certain design principles to form coded submatrices $\widetilde{\mathbf{W}}_{i,1},\ldots,\widetilde{\mathbf{W}}_{i,r}$ for each user $i$, in order to allow partial recovery with reduced iteration time.
-Let us first present a simple example to show how coded computation with partial recovery can improve upon other schemes, such as MDS coding or uncoded computation with MMC (UC-MMC).\\ Here, $\mathbf{C}$ shows the assigned computation tasks to each worker with their execution order.
-More specifically, submatrix $\mathbf{C}(i,j)$ denotes the $i$th computation task to be executed by the $j$th worker.
+We call the parameter $q$ as the {\em tolerance}, which is a design parameter.